ZAHIRA201/Patent_Analysis/README.md

 ![DASH](https://github.com/ZAHIRA201/BigData_Patent_Analysis_ApacheSpark/assets/120922044/affe7713-7d84-4a44-b874-7cbcc2b54107)

 ## Overview
-This project implements a data pipeline for analyzing patents sourced from PubMed and Google Patents (GPA).
+This project implements a data pipeline for analyzing Drone patents sourced from PubMed and Google Patents (GPA).
 The pipeline utilizes Apache Spark for data processing and transformation and Power BI for visualization and analysis.

 ## Table of Contents
 - [Introduction](#introduction)